What is people management?

 Remember, you can’t do all the work on yourself.
 At some point, you have to delegate and take trust — not just in your employees but also in yourself and your ability to be an effective leader.
 Choose macro-management as your style.
 Take a step back and give employees the freedom to do their jobs how they see fit.
 As long as employees reach the desired result, you, as the manager, don’t have to “hold their hands” or hover over their shoulders, looking for mistakes.

 Confidence is suitable for your employees because it gives them the freedom to solve problems, perfect their skills, and become the best team member they can be.
+And if you would like to learn more details on how to manage better your team, check our guide on the topic.

 5. Ability to relate and listen